 The price risk arises primarily from uncertainty about the future prices of the financial instruments that the Fund holds.
-The Fund has investment in equity shares which are classified as held at FVPL.
-The Fund Manager closely monitors the price movement of its financial instruments listed at Saudi Exchange.
+The Fund has investment in units of mutual funds which are classified as held at FVPL.
+The Fund Manager closely monitors the price movement of its financial instruments where prices are published by fund managers.
 The Fund manages the risk through diversification of its investment portfolio by investing in various industry sectors.

-The effect on the net assets value as a result of the change in the fair value of the investments as a 31 December 2023 and 31 December 2022 due to a reasonably possible change of 1% in equity indices with all other variables held constant is as follows::
+The effect on the net assets value (as a result of the change in the fair value of investments as at 31 December 2023 and 31 December 2022) due to a reasonably possible change of 1% in NAV with all other variables held constants is as follows: